RyuZhihao123/Interactive-Artistic-LowPoly-Image-Converter/README.md

 ![Result2.png](https://github.com/RyuZhihao123/LowPoly-Image-Converter/blob/master/LowPoly_Zhihao/figures/1-1.png)

+- **Load & Save Images:** Use the two buttons in the top-right to load new images or save your creations.

-**Parameter Control:** Users can easily adjust a few simple parameters to control the LowPolys in different level of detail.
+- **Parameter Control:** Users can easily adjust a few simple parameters to control the LowPolys in different level of detail.
 The provided parameters includes:
     - ``Blur``: Larger Blur values will smooth the original image more heavely.
     - ``Achor Threshold``: It controls how many pixels will be selected as initial Archors.
     - ``Sobel Threshold``: It controls how the final LowPoly image will reflect the edge features.
     - ``Min Triangle Size``: It controls the size of the Delauney Triangularization.
     - ``Poisson Dict Radius``: It controls the density of intial sampled poisson points.

-**Free Edit the Delauney Triangularization:** As shown in the right of Fig.1, we enable the users to edit the final LowPoly images by freely adding or removing the delauney points as their wish.
+- **Free Edit the Delauney Triangularization:** As shown in the right of Fig.1, we enable the users to edit the final LowPoly images by freely adding or removing the delauney points as their wish.